NixOS/nix/doc/manual/src/language/syntax.md

     > ```

     The full function argument bound by the `@`-pattern is also brought into scope over the set pattern on the other side of the `@`, not just over the body of the function.
-    It can therefore be used in default values:
+    It can therefore be used in default values.

     > **Example**
     >